Omar-Elmofty/vtr_in_airsim/README.md

 ```
 ./return.sh
 ```
-Once the top right pane prings `Reached End, Hovering` this indicates the end of the repeat run.
+Once the top right pane prints `Reached End, Hovering` this indicates the end of the repeat run.

 ## Reference Material <a name="Reference"></a>